willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

    yak-shaving.

    Having said that, we should fix bad stuff.
-If fixing it now makes the upgrade project easier, then we'll write up a bug, fix it and put the fix in its own pull request.
+If fixing it now makes the upgrade project easier, then we'll write up a bug, fix it, and put the fix in its own pull request.
 Otherwise, we'll write up a bug and do it later.

 All decisions have trade-offs.
-Your priorities will be different and thus you'll decide differently on some of these things.
+Your priorities will be different, and thus you'll decide differently on some of these things.
 I make no claim that these decisions and this way of doing things should work for everyone.